 Every attempt will be made to avoid missing data.
 All subjects will be used in the analyses, as per the analysis sets using all non-missing data available.
 SF-36 subscales will be calculated and missing responses will be handled using the built-in scoring tool.
 For all the other efficacy endpoints, the pro-rating approach will be considered when calculating the total scores.
-If no more than 20% of item responses are missing for a given subject on the same scale, we replace the missing responses with the mean score on all other non-missing responses, or the maximum possible values for the missing responses, whichever is small; otherwise, if more than 20% of item responses are missing for a given subject on the same scale, the total score will not be calculated and will be left as missing.
-See Section [9.3.1](#), [9.3.2](#) and [9.3.3](#) for the details of this approach on each endpoint.
+If no more than 20% of item responses are missing for a given subject on the same scale, we replace the missing responses with the mean score on all other non-missing responses; otherwise, if more than 20% of item responses are missing for a given subject on the same scale, the total score will not be calculated and will be left as missing.
+See Section 9.3.1, 9.3.2 and 9.3.3 for the details of this approach on each endpoint.

 A sensitivity analysis may be carried out to investigate the impact of missing data if more than 10% of subjects are missing primary endpoint assessment (ie, HAM-D total score).
 Two techniques will be considered for the sensitivity analysis: 1) Dropout reason based multiple imputation; 2) Stratified Wilcoxon rank-sum test.
-See Section [9.3.7.1.4](#) for details.
+See [Section 9.3.7.1.4](#) for details.